AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

   present in the source programs at all, are disabled, for instance thanks to an Assertion_Policy pragma.

-* For statementt, decision or mcdc analysis on Ada 2012, the tool is not qualified to assess coverage of the new forms of expression introduced in the language, in particular: *conditional expressions*, *generalized membership tests* with more than one alternative, and *quantified expressions*.
+* For statement, decision or mcdc analysis on Ada 2012, the tool is not qualified to assess coverage of the new forms of expression introduced in the language, in particular *conditional expressions*, *generalized membership tests* with more than one alternative, and *quantified expressions*.